Transferring to Goodwin University

 - Most of your credits never expire.
 (Possible exceptions may include some sciences and some computer classes, but not much has changed in Ancient Greek History since that class you took 7 years ago.)
 Visit our transfer equivalencies page to learn more about what credits will likely transfer.

-- You are not alone — Over half of all new Goodwin College students have transferred here from other schools.
+- You are not alone — Over half of all new Goodwin University students have transferred here from other schools.
 (Fall 2016 enrollment data)

 - Your transcript and personal information is safe no matter what.